Alluxio/alluxio/docs/en/api/S3-API.md

 ## Example Usage

 ### REST API
-For example, you can run the following RESTFul API calls to an Alluxio cluster running on localhost.
+For example, you can run the following RESTful API calls to an Alluxio cluster running on localhost.
 The Alluxio proxy is listening at port 39999 by default.

 #### Create a bucket